 Statistics have shown that dog owners are happier and live a more satisfactory life compared to others.

-As a bit of a stretch as this might seem, it actually does make sense—dogs give unconditional love, loyalty, and the often much-needed companionship that we all long for.
+As a bit of a stretch as this might seem, it does make sense—dogs give unconditional love, loyalty, and the often much-needed companionship that we all long for.

-Think of the happiness your dog welcomes you with after a long stressful day at the office; such energy is enough to make you forget all about your worries at least for a while.
+Think of the happiness your dog welcomes you with after a long stressful day at the office; such energy is enough to make you forget all about your worries, at least for a while.

-One of the most popular breeds out there is the Scottish Westie; this breed is not only the epitome of fun and cuteness, but it is also intelligent.
+According to Pop Sugar, one of the most popular breeds out there is the Scottish Westie; this breed is not only the epitome of fun and cuteness, but it is also intelligent.

 Let’s dig a little deeper to find out who should and who shouldn’t get a Westie.

-Get a Westie if you have children
+Get a Westie if you have children.